carmelopellegrino/rf24-serial-docs/README.md

   * `AT+FREQ=2.abcG`: set the operating frequency; `abc` can be any integer number between 400 and 525 (default 2.400G). **NOTE:** in other contextes this parameter is called *channel*; the correspondance is linear such that 400 and 525 correspond to channels 0 and 125, respectively (e.g.: 409 corresponds to channel 9). **NOTE:** to avoid interferences with WiFi use frequencies above 2.500GHz.
   * `AT+CRC=n`: set the CRC length, in bits; n = 8/16 (default: 16 bit)

+Once set, the configuration is retained by the adapter so you'll find it again even in case of power-off of the device.

 **NOTE:** all AT commands are written using capital letters, without spaces and using the english typeset.